-- (1) Each of the following, in and of itself, constitutes full and adequate grounds for revocation of a registration card issued to a registered qualifying patient, personal caregiver, institutional caregiver, RMD agent, laboratory agent or a hardship cultivation registration: - (a) Submission of misleading, incorrect, false, or fraudulent information in the application or renewal application; - (b) Violation of the requirements of M.G.L. c.
-94I or 935 CMR 501.000; - (c) Fraudulent use of a registration card; - (d) Selling, distributing, or giving marijuana to any unauthorized person; - (e) Tampering, falsifying, altering, modifying, duplicating, or allowing another person to use, tamper, falsify, alter, modify, or duplicate a registration card or hardship cultivation registration; - (f) Failure to notify the Commission within five business days after becoming aware that the registration card has been lost, stolen, or destroyed; or - (g) Failure to notify the Commission within five business days after a change in the registration information contained in the application or required by the Commission to have been submitted in connection therewith. - (2) In addition to the grounds in 935 CMR 501.425(A), each of the following, in and of itself, shall be adequate grounds for the revocation of a registration card issued to a registered qualifying patient: - (a) The qualifying patient is no longer a resident of the Commonwealth; - (b) The qualifying patient, taking into account the amounts of marijuana or MIPs obtained by his or her personal caregiver if applicable, seeks to obtain or obtains more of such amounts than is allowable under 935 CMR 501.105(F)(2); or - (c) The qualifying patient has used marijuana in a manner that puts others at risk of their health, safety, or welfare, or has failed to take reasonable precautions to avoid putting others at such risk. - (3) In addition to the grounds in 935 CMR 501.425(A), a conviction of a felony drug offense in the Commonwealth, or a like violation of the laws of another state, the United States or a military, territorial, or Indian tribal authority shall be adequate grounds for the revocation of an RMD agent's registration card. - (4) In addition to the grounds in 935 CMR 501.425(A), the purchase of marijuana from an RMD by a registered qualifying patient with a hardship cultivation registration, or his or her personal caregiver, shall be adequate grounds for the revocation of a hardship cultivation registration. - (5) In addition to the applicable grounds in 935 CMR 501.425(A) through (C), any other ground that serves the purposes of M.G.L. c.
+- (1) Each of the following, in and of itself, constitutes full and adequate grounds for revocation of a temporary or an annual registration card issued to a registered qualifying patient or personal caregiver or a registration card issued to a RMD agent, laboratory agent or a hardship cultivation registration: - (a) Submission of misleading, incorrect, false, or fraudulent information in the application or renewal application; - (b) Violation of the requirements of M.G.L. c.
+94I or 935 CMR 501.000; - (c) Fraudulent use of a registration card; - (d) Selling, distributing, or giving marijuana to any unauthorized person; - (e) Tampering, falsifying, altering, modifying, duplicating, or allowing another person to use, tamper, falsify, alter, modify, or duplicate a registration card or hardship cultivation registration; - (f) Failure to notify the Commission within five business days after becoming aware that the registration card has been lost, stolen, or destroyed; or - (g) Failure to notify the Commission within five business days after a change in the registration information contained in the application or required by the Commission to have been submitted in connection therewith. - (2) In addition to the grounds in 935 CMR 501.425(1), each of the following, in and of itself, shall be adequate grounds for the revocation of a Patient Registration Card: - (a) The qualifying patient is no longer a resident of the Commonwealth; - (b) The qualifying patient, taking into account the amounts of marijuana or MIPs obtained by his or her personal caregiver if applicable, seeks to obtain or obtains more of such amounts than is allowable under 935 CMR 501.105(6)(b); or - (c) The qualifying patient has used marijuana in a manner that puts others at risk of their health, safety, or welfare, or has failed to take reasonable precautions to avoid putting others at such risk. - (3) In addition to the grounds in 935 CMR 501.425(1), a conviction of a felony drug offense in the Commonwealth, or a like violation of the laws of another state, the United States or a military, territorial, or Indian tribal authority shall be adequate grounds for the revocation of an RMD agent's registration card. - (4) In addition to the grounds in 935 CMR 501.425(1), the purchase of marijuana from an RMD by a registered qualifying patient with a hardship cultivation registration, or his or her personal caregiver, shall be adequate grounds for the revocation of a hardship cultivation registration. - (5) In addition to the applicable grounds in 935 CMR 501.425(1) through (3), any other ground that serves the purposes of M.G.L. c.
 94I or 935 CMR 501.000 shall be sufficient to revoke a registration card or hardship cultivation registration.